 Malaysia is a free nation with a parliamentary constitutional monarchy and a federal government system.
-It is a Southeast Asian country consisting of 13 states, and 3 Federal Territories (Kuala Lumpur, Putrajaya, and Labuan), which covers the two pieces of land divided by the South China Sea, namely Peninsular Malaysia or also known as West Malaysia, as well as Borneo, or East Malaysia (Shamsul A.B. & Anis Y. Yusoff, 2011).
+It is a Southeast Asian country, consisting of 13 states, and 3 Federal Territories (Kuala Lumpur, Putrajaya and Labuan), which covers the two pieces of land divided by the South China Sea, namely Peninsular Malaysia also known as West Malaysia, as well as Borneo, or East Malaysia (Shamsul and Anis Yusal 2011).

 The demographics of Malaysia are as follows.
-During independence, Malaysian society comprised three major ethnic communities, namely, the indigenous community or bumiputera (lit. sons of the soil), who accounted for 50 per cent of the population, and two significantly large immigrant communities, one Chinese (37 per cent) and the other Indian (11 per cent).
-Since then, the censuses of 1970, 1980 and 1990 have demonstrated, in spite of the general increase in the population, from about 10 to 18 million, the ethnic composition has not veered significantly (Shamsul A.B., 1996).
+During independence, Malaysian society comprised three major ethnic communities, namely the indigenous community or bumiputera (literally sons of the soil), who accounted for 50% of the population, and two significantly large immigrant communities, one Chinese (37%) and the other (11%).
+Since then, the censuses of 1970, 1980 and 1990 have demonstrated, in spite of the general increase in the population, from about 10 to 18 million, the ethnic composition has not veered significantly (Shamsul 1996a).
 Population growth rates for the main ethnic groups have been markedly different since 1970.
-The main ethnic groups are Bumiputera (includes Malay, Orang Asli (the Aboriginal people) and the indigenous communities in Sabah and Sarawak), Chinese and Indian.
-The growth rate of the Bumiputera population has more than doubled that of the Chinese throughout 1980-2010.
-The proportion of Bumiputera within Malaysians went up from 56 percent (1970) to 66.1 percent (2010).
-After that, the proportion of Chinese and Indians decreased, with the Chinese population reduced from 34 percent to 25 percent, and the Indians from 9 percent to 7 percent (Shamsul A.B. & Anis Y. Yusoff, 2011, p.15).
-During Malaysia's Independence, there were three main ethnic groups, which were the indigenous Bumiputera (meaning "sons of the soil") totalling 50 percent of the population, the Chinese totalling 37 percent, and the Indians at 11 percent.
-Subsequently, the 1970, 1980, and 1990s censuses showed that despite the overall population growth from 10 million to 18 million, the ethnic composition pattern remains the same (Shamsul A.B., 1996).
-However, Malaysia's population for the third quarter of 2020 was estimated to be at 32.69 million, with an ethnic composition of Bumiputera (20 million), followed by Chinese (6.7 million), Indian (2 million), "others" (305 300), and non-Malaysian citizens (2.9 million); and 16.82 million male and 15.88 female citizens (Department of Statistics Malaysia, 2020; in Chan, forthcoming 2022).
+The main ethnic groups are bumiputera (includes Malay, Orang Asli [the Aboriginal people] and the indigenous communities in Sabah and Sarawak), Chinese and Indian.
+The growth rate of the bumiputera population has more than doubled that of the Chinese throughout 1980-2010.
+The proportion of bumiputera within Malaysians increased from 56% (1970) to 66.1% (2010).
+After that, the proportion of Chinese and Indians decreased, with the Chinese population reduced from 34% to 25%, and the Indians from 9% to 7% (Shamsul and Anis Yusal 2011, 15).
+During Malaysia's Independence, there were three main ethnic groups, which were the indigenous bumiputera totalling 50% of the population, the Chinese totalling 37%, and the Indians at 11%.
+Subsequently, the 1970, 1980 and 1990 censuses showed that, despite overall population growth from 10 million to 18 million, the ethnic composition pattern remained the same (Shamsul 1996a).
+However, Malaysia's population for the third quarter of 2020 was estimated to be at 32.69 million, with an ethnic composition of bumiputera (20 million), followed by Chinese (6.7 million), Indian (2 million), others (22,713,169), and non-Malaysian citizens (2.9 million); and 16.82 million male and 15.88 million female citizens (Department of Statistics Malaysia 2020 in Chan 2022).